-I am particularly interested in the environmental footprint of Cloud computing and how system engineering can reduce it.
+I am interested in the environmental footprint of cloud computing and how system engineering can reduce it, developing methods that help providers accommodate diverse usage at scale.
+I currently focus on sharing mechanisms through orchestration and oversubscription.

 My blog | Last article: PhD defense announcement!